Your Teabags Might Be Killing You

 Tea drinkers are urged to avoid plastic tea bags after tests found that a single bag sheds billions of microplastic particles into each cup.

-A team os scientists at The Department of Chemical Engineering at McGill University, found that steeping a plastic tea bag at a brewing temperature of 95°C releases around 11.6 billion microplastics – tiny pieces of plastic between 100 nanometres and 5 millimeters in size – into a single cup.
+A team of scientists at The Department of Chemical Engineering at McGill University found that steeping a plastic tea bag at a brewing temperature of 95°C releases around 11.6 billion microplastics – tiny pieces of plastic between 100 nanometres and 5 millimeters in size – into a single cup.
 That is several orders of magnitude higher than other foods and drinks.
 (2)

 Most tea bags are made from paper, with a small amount of plastic used to seal them shut.
-But some brands have switched to using greater amounts of plastic mesh for their product instead.
+However, some brands have switched to using more plastic mesh for their products instead.

 It’s usually so that the teabag is held in a pyramid shape, which producers claim helps the tea leaves infuse better.

-The Canadien researchers removed the tea and placed the empty teabags in water heated to 95C (203F) as if they were brewing tea.
+The Canadian researchers removed the tea and placed the empty teabags in water heated to 95C (203F) as if they were brewing tea.

-They found that a single plastic teabag released about 11.6bn microplastic and 3.1bn smaller nano plastic particles into the hot water.
-The particles are entirely invisible to the naked eye.
+They found that a single plastic teabag released about 11.6 billion microplastic and 3.1 billion smaller nanoplastic particles into the hot water, which are entirely invisible to the naked eye.

 Harmful Effects of Paper, Plastic, and Nylon Teabags

-As mentioned elaier, manufacturers add a plastic polymer, namely polypropylene, for the teabags to seal up and keep their shape in hot liquid.
-Unfortunately, like most plastics, polypropylene affects the body’s endocrine system adversely, and endocrine disruptors can lead to many health issues and other disorders that can become chronic conditions.
+As mentioned earlier, manufacturers add a plastic polymer, namely polypropylene, for the teabags to seal up and keep their shape in hot liquid.
+Unfortunately, like most plastics, polypropylene adversely affects the body’s endocrine system, and endocrine disruptors can lead to many health issues and other disorders that can become chronic conditions.
 (3)

 Also, drinking tea from these teabags can cause behavioral defects, development defects, and reproductive health issues.

-Drinking a cup of tea might seem relatively harmless; after all, the amounts of plastic found in tea bags are minimal, but it does add up quite a bit when you look at the big picture.
+Drinking a cup of tea might seem relatively harmless; after all, the amount of plastic found in tea bags is minimal, but it does add up quite a bit when you consider the big picture.

 How To Avoid Plastic Teabags?

-The good news is that there are better options out there if you know how to spot them.
+The good news is that better options are out there if you know how to spot them.
 Opt for tea bags that are entirely biodegradable, plastic-free, organic, or made with plant-based materials.

 BrainTea Teabags